linobollansee/fullstack-project/markdown/CHALLENGE.md

 - JWT User Authentication

 ## Setup
 - Create a new directory with a git repository for this project.
-In side of the project directory create a nestjs project and a nextjs project.
+Inside of the project directory create a nestjs project and a nextjs project.

 - Setup a branch protection on github.
-- Setup a CI workflow do run your frontend and your backend tests.
+- Setup a CI workflow to run your frontend and your backend tests.
 - Setup a SQL database (e.g. PostgreSQL) for your application.
 You can use a local Docker installation.
 - Setup CORS in your NestJS backend to allow requests from your NextJS frontend.
 ```
 const app = await NestFactory.create(AppModule);
 app.enableCors();
 await app.listen(process.env.PORT ??
-3000);
+3001);
 ```

 ## Products